RedFish/Blog-Reader/README.md

 # Blog Reader iOS Application

-Blog Reader i0S 9 application using Swift 2 (Xcode 7).
+Blog Reader iOS 9 application using Swift 2 (Xcode 7).
 It allows to fetch blog posts through the Google Blogger API that provides access to posts, comments and pages of http://googleblog.blogspot.fr Blogger blog.

 The app uses :